filthypotato/sdl3-demo/README.md

 # sdl3-demo

-A 2D side-scrolling platformer/shooter demo built by following an SDL3 tutorial.
-Not original work — shared for reference and as a starting point for others learning SDL3.
+A 2D side-scrolling platformer/shooter built in C++20 using SDL3.
+Work done following an SDL3 tutorial — shared for learning purposes.

-Developed on Arch Linux and Windows using Neovim.
-Cross-platform fixes were added to get it running on Linux in addition to Windows.
+Built and edited using **Neovim** on Arch Linux and Windows.

+---

-## Controls
+## Gameplay

+Run, jump, and shoot your way through a level full of shambling enemies.
+Enemies track you at close range, take damage, flash on hit, and die with a full death animation.
+Bullets have their own collision states and screen-edge culling.
+A parallax scrolling background reacts to your movement speed.

+**Controls**

 | Key | Action |
 |-----|--------|